droptica/droptica_newproject/README.md

 Usage:
 * go to directory where you want to create project
+* copy files newproject.settings.inc and newproject.sh to this directory
 * change settings in newproject.settings.inc
 * run command: sudo ./newproject.sh